khaleb-dev/HTML-JS-Basic-Calculator/README.md

 | Safira            |              |              |    ✓          |
 | Opera Mini        |    5+        |   ✓          |    ✓          |
 | UC Browser        |    12+       |   ✓          |    ✓          |

+## Issues

+The layout of this calculator might change and get messed up because I built it on my phone with respect to my phones screen size and not a PC screen size.
+But don't worry, it will still do your calculation.

+The logic buttons are not working yet, please I need help. thank you.